Demon-radio/123bemo/replit.md

-✓ **Audio Settings**: Added background music and sound effects controls with volume sliders and presets ✓ **Difficulty Selector**: Implemented 4 difficulty levels (Easy to Expert) with adaptive game mechanics ✓ **Updated YouTube Link**: Changed to new channel URL as requested (https://www.youtube.com/@Bemora-site)
+✓ **Audio Settings**: Added background music and sound effects controls with volume sliders and presets ✓ **Difficulty Selector**: Implemented 4 difficulty levels (Easy to Expert) with adaptive game mechanics ✓ **Updated YouTube Link**: Changed to new channel URL as requested (https://www.youtube.com/@Bemora-site) ✓ **Points System Integration**: Added comprehensive points tracking with database storage for all games ✓ **Custom Game Over Sound**: Integrated user-provided game over sound that plays twice in all games when players lose